DodoGames7/Dodo-Bot-Wiki/patchnotes.md

 you can now create polls using `&poll` command!

+you can now view patch notes for bot including stable, beta, and canary using `&patchnotes` command

 you can now soft ban users using `&softban` command, both user id and mentioning user works!, here are some important things to know before using this command!:

 **Notes:**